ttwag/EEC260-Random_Signal_and_Processes/Class Notes/Chapter2_RandomVariable.md

 Note that when $k = 1$, the pascal random variable is a geometric random variable because we're including only the 1st success.

 **Intuition:** We have x trials with k successes.
 The approach is to find the probability before the kth success, then multiply it with the probability of the kth success because they're independent events.
-To find the probability before the kth success, we could use the binomial random variable to find the probability of k - 1 successes in x - 1 trials (remember that the kth success is the xth trial), then we will have $x - 1 \choose k - 1$ multiplied by $p^{k - 1}(1-p)^{(x - 1) - (k - 1)}$.
+To find the probability before the kth success, we could use the binomial random variable to find the probability of k - 1 successes in x - 1 trials (remember that the kth success is the xth trial), then we will have ${x - 1 \choose k - 1} p^{k - 1}(1-p)^{(x - 1) - (k - 1)}$.
 Finally, multiply it by p for the kth trial, and we have the pascal random variable.

 ### Poisson Random Variable
 Denoted by Poisson($\lambda$), $\lambda > 0$, os a disrete random variable which assumes the values $0, 1, 2,...$ with PMF given by $$p_X(k) = e^{-\lambda}\frac {\lambda^{k}}{k!}$$